Minimum car insurance coverage requirements in each state

 At Bankrate, we strive to help you make smarter financial decisions.
 To help readers understand how insurance affects their finances, we have licensed insurance professionals on staff who have spent a combined 47 years in the auto, home and life insurance industries.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation of .
 Our content is backed by Coverage.com, LLC, a licensed entity (NPN: 19966249).
 For more information, please see our .

-To help provide greater financial protection to drivers on the road, each state in the U.S. has minimum car insurance coverage requirements that you must meet if you want to legally get behind the wheel.
-What that means is that if you live in the United States and own a vehicle, then you must meet or exceed your state’s requirements for car insurance.
+To help provide greater financial protection to drivers on the road, most states in the U.S. have minimum car insurance coverage requirements that you must meet if you want to legally get behind the wheel.

 When it comes to coverage types, a minimum car insurance policy typically includes bodily injury liability and property damage liability coverage, and it provides the minimum amount of coverage you must have in that state.
 However, certain states also require additional coverage types.
 Minimum coverage car insurance is typically cheaper than a full coverage policy, which provides extra protection for your vehicle, so it can be a way to save on insurance premiums.
-However, it is usually only available for vehicles without a loan or a lease.
+However, minimum coverage may not be an option if you loan or lease your vehicle, as your lender likely requires you to carry full coverage.

 What kind of car insurance am I required to have?

 Nearly all states have some form of car insurance requirement.
 Many states allow drivers to satisfy minimum requirements in several ways, including through a bond, deposits, evidence of self-insurance or by carrying an auto insurance policy.
-New Hampshire does not have a car insurance requirement unless drivers receive certain driving infractions that require them to file an SR-22 financial responsibility form.
-Plus, there are several states, like Michigan, Minnesota and New Jersey, where drivers are required to carry liability and personal injury protection coverage.
+New Hampshire does not have a car insurance requirement but you do have to prove that you can be financially responsible for damages that you cause before forgoing a policy, and there are minimum limits if you choose to buy coverage.
+There are several states, like Michigan, Minnesota and New Jersey, where drivers are required to carry liability and personal injury protection coverage.

 Below are the coverage types that are often required with minimum car insurance: